 – Buddhism has deeply influenced Korean society and culture for the past 1,500 years.
 Today, there are many Buddhists in South Korea.
 Several different Buddhist denominations are active throughout the country and nearly all cities have numerous temples.
-Many Korean Buddhists are not fanatical in their religious practice, but they are still blinded by the complex, false teachings of Mahayana Buddhism.
+While many Korean Buddhists may not be fanatical in their religious practice, they are still blinded by the complex, false teachings of Mahayana Buddhism.
 Korean Buddhists need the truth that Jesus Christ is “…the Way, the Truth, and the Life…” lovingly communicated to them.

 – Catholicism was the first form of “Christianity” introduced to Korea.
 This perversion of Christ’s teachings enslaves people in the hopeless system of salvation through works.
 Korean Catholics need the truth of salvation by grace through faith alone communicated to them.

-– Many other pseudo-Christian, pseudo-Buddhist, and shamanistic cults have flourished in Korea.
+– Many pseudo-Christian, pseudo-Buddhist, and shamanistic cults continue to flourish in Korea.

 Romans 10:14 “How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?”

 Romans 1:16 “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.”

 Our family arrived in Busan, South Korea on September 29, 2017.
 As we continue language study, we are working to become effective communicators of the Gospel in Korean.
-We are currently in the process of planting a new Independent Baptist Church in the center of our city with the long-term goal of training men whom the Lord calls to start other biblical churches.
+We are currently planting a new Independent Baptist Church in the center of our city with the long-term goal of training men whom the Lord calls to start other biblical churches.
 We desire to glorify the Lord by spending a lifetime communicating the glorious Gospel of our Savior Jesus Christ to the Korean people through the Lord’s enabling.